TheNoeTrevino/no-go.nvim/README.md

   "noetrevino/no-go.nvim",
   dependencies = { "nvim-treesitter/nvim-treesitter" },
   ft = "go",
+  opts = {
+    -- Your configuration here (optional)
-  -- look at default config below for customization options }
+    -- lazy.nvim automatically calls setup() with the opts property identifiers = { "err", "error" }, -- Customize which identifiers to collapse -- look at the default config for more details
+  },
+}
 ```